tcse-iscas/cachecheck/README.md

 ```
 A runnable jar file "core-1.0-SNAPSHOT.jar" is generated under `core/target/`.
 #### 1.2 Instrument Spark
 The trace collection code (i.e., the modification to Spark) is located in `instrument/`.
 Specially, the trace collection code starts with the comment "`// Start trace collection in CacheCheck`", and ends with the comment "`// End trace collection in CacheCheck`".

-First, you need to replace `$SPARK_HOME/core/src/main/scala/org/apache/spark/rdd/RDD.scala` with `cachecheck/core/instrument/RDD.scala` and `$SPARK_HOME/core/src/main/scala/org/apache/spark/SparkContext.scala` with `cachecheck/core/instrument/SparkContext.scala`.
+First, you need to replace `$SPARK_HOME/core/src/main/scala/org/apache/spark/rdd/RDD.scala` with `cachecheck/core/instrument/RDD.scala` and replace `$SPARK_HOME/core/src/main/scala/org/apache/spark/SparkContext.scala` with `cachecheck/core/instrument/SparkContext.scala`.
 We use Spark-2.4.3 in our experiment.
-If you want to run on other versions, you'd better to manually add the instrumented code in the comment blocks, since directly replacing files may be incompatiable.
+If you use other Spark versions, you may need to manually add our trace collection code to the proper place, since directly replacing files may be incompatiable.

 Then, you can build a Spark with the trace collection by running the command in `$SPARK_HOME/`:
 ```bash